Tony Oursler: Projection: 1991

 Oursler began working with small LCD video projectors in 1991 in his installation The Watching presented at documenta 9, featuring his first video doll and dummy.
 This work utilizes handmade soft cloth figures combined with expressive faces animated by video projection.
 Oursler then produced a series of installations that combined found objects and video projections.
 Judy (1993) explored the relationship between multiple personality disorder and mass media.
 Get Away II features a passive/aggressive projected figure wedged under a mattress that confronts the viewer with blunt, direct address.
 These installations led to great popular and critical acclaim.

 Signature works have been his talking lights, such as Streetlight (1997), his series of video sculptures of eyes with television screens reflected in the pupils, and ominous talking heads such as Composite Still Life (1999).
 An installation called Optics (1999) examines the polarity between dark and light in the history of the camera obscura.
-In his text "Time Stream," Oursler proposed that architecture and moving image installation have been forever linked by the camera obscura noting that cave dwellers observed the world as projections via peepholes.
+In his text "Time Stream", Oursler proposed that architecture and moving image installation have been forever linked by the camera obscura noting that cave dwellers observed the world as projections via peepholes.
 The essay both presents a timeline of mimetic technology and serves as an archive of some of Oursler's influences.
 Oursler's interest in the ephemeral history of the virtual image led to large-scale public projects and permanent installations by 2000.

-Public projects: 2000-2009
+Public projects: 2000–2009

 The Public Art Fund and Artangel commissioned the Influence Machine in 2000.
 This installation marks the artist's first major outdoor project and thematically traced the development of successive communication devices from the telegraph to the personal computer as a means of speaking with the dead.
 Oursler used smoke, trees, and buildings as projection screens in Madison Square Park, NYC and Soho Square, London.
 He then completed several permanent public projects in Barcelona, New Zealand, and Arizona, including "Braincast" at the Seattle Public Library.

-Million Colors (2006) was commissioned by the state of Arizona for permanent display at the Phoenix Convention Center in downtown Phoenix, AZ.
+Million Colors (2006) was commissioned by the state of Arizona for permanent display at the Phoenix Convention Center in downtown Phoenix, Arizona.
 While researching this project, Oursler discovered that locals boast that the canyons and desert are graded in more than a million different colors.
 Aurora sightings and surrounding mountains evoke the lawless and anarchic past of American culture: abandoned goldmines and violent desperadoes of the Wild West.
 Near Suspicion Mountain, where temperatures reach 110 F, mirages are everyday occurrences.
 These distinct visual elements generate vivid accounts of UFO sightings and industrial-military conspiracy theories.
 Oursler steeped himself in the allure of the place and tried to give voice to the arid desert landscape.
 Narratives unique to the mysterious desert are reflected in the spoken texts of the installation, and the resulting collage of scripts performed by Arizona locals and immigrants is an attempt to let the colorful sedimentary history speak for itself.

 In 2009, he created a series of commissioned video installations at the Frank Sinatra School of the Arts in Astoria, New York.